Panther-lair - The 3-2-1 Column: Spring game preview, transfer portal talk, and more

 Given the ten names already in the fold, there are some obvious areas where Capel is looking to bolster the roster.
 Pitt needs a veteran guard, and we’ll touch on that a little later.
 They also likely need more outside shooting, and they could probably justify taking two players who fit that profile.
 But if not, I think another post player wouldn’t be a bad idea either.
 Federiko’s injury in March certainly tested Pitt’s depth and showed they probably could use another option there.

-I think for now Pitt is off to a strong start for the 2023-24 season and there does feel to be a bit of upward momentum behind Capel.
+I think for now Pitt is off to a strong start for the 2023-24 season and there does feel to be a bit of upward momentum behind Capel and the program.
 There is a good returning core with Hinson, Federiko, and the twins.
-They four newcomers plus Johnson all feel like they add some potential and value to the roster, but at the same time this team needs more immediate help.
+They four newcomers plus Johnson all feel like they add some potential and value to the roster, but at the same time this team needs more immediate help which appears to be what the coaches are trying to address.

 Tory Verdi has a tall task at hand